rusticata/rusticata-macros/README.md

 Different versions of this crate are available, depending on nom version.

+- `rusticata-macros` 4.x depends on nom 7
-- `rusticata-macros` 0.3.x depends on nom 6
+- `rusticata-macros` 3.x depends on nom 6
-- `rusticata-macros` 0.2.x depends on nom 5
+- `rusticata-macros` 2.x depends on nom 5

 ## Documentation